flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 -   "slidingInterfaces"
 -   "timeStepping"

-Most of those categories are self evident, please have a look at the downloaded json files and refer to our documentation page on :ref:`solver configuration <Flow360Meshjson>` , to see what each section does.
-For more detailed descriptions on the configuration of our Flow360 solver, please read through our dedicated :ref:`Case Studies <examples>`
+Most of those categories are self evident and won’t be discussed here, just take a look at the downloaded json files or go to our documentation page on :ref:`solver configuration <Flow360Meshjson>`  to see what each sections does.
+Or for a more detailed description on how to setup your Flow360.json file for your configuration please see our dedicated :ref:`Case Studies <examples>`

 .. _1st2ndorder:

 1st vs 2nd order CFD runs:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The two Flow360.json files show you something like:
+If you look through most Flow360.json files you will see the "navierStokesSolver" section showing:

 "navierStokesSolver" : {